mbmoran/Samsung_UCI_HAR/CodeBook.md

 - An identifier of the subject who carried out the experiment.
 - An activityID label.
+- 86 columns with mean of the original 561-feature vector, time and frequency domain variables.
+Time variable start with "t", frequency "f".
+Only measurements of mean or standard deviation were chosen.
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+These variables have "acc" in the name.
+For example, meantBodyAccmeanX
 - Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
-Time variable start with "t", frequency "f"
+These have "gryo" in the name For example meantBodyGyromeanX
+- X = dimension of forward movement e.g. walking forward and backward
+- Y = dimension of lateral movement e.g. walking left to right
+- Z = dimension of upward/downward movement e.g. walking up and down stairs

 subjectIds are a sequence of integers from 1 to 30.